unibaseio/aip-agent/README.md

 # AIP Agent

-## Design
+## Introduction

 The Unibase Agent System is an innovative framework that stands at the intersection of distributed systems, blockchain technology, and artificial intelligence.
-It is designed to facilitate a structured and secure method of interaction among autonomous entities known as agents.
+It is designed to facilitate a structured and secure method of interaction among autonomous agents.
 The system's core is defined by three principal features: an agent interaction protocol, blockchain-based authorization, and direct invocation by Large Language Models (LLMs).

 ### 1. Agent Interoperability Protocol (AIP)